-Common name: 'The Orange Weaver Ant.'
+Common name: The Orange Weaver Ant.

-The workers are quite variable with the smaller workers only measuring 3-4 mm these take care of the brood and queen.
-In time the colony produces larger major workers / soldiers which do the hunting and defend the colony these can be 10-12mm in size and are armed with powerful mandibles.
-They are an attractive orange colour which serves as a warning to predators that they are dangerous.
+The workers are quite variable in size.
+The smaller workers only measure 3-4 mm and these take care of the queen and brood.
+In time as the colony grows larger major workers / soldiers are produced and these do the hunting and defend the colony.
+These can be12 mm in size and are armed with powerful mandibles.
+They are aggressive strong ants and will vigorously attack anything they find within their territory.
+They are an attractive orange color - this also serves as a warning to predators that they are dangerous.

-Mature colonies can have 500,000 workers and several dozen large nests scattered amongst several interconnecting trees.
-These are aggressive strong ants and will vigorously attack anything they find within their territory.
+Mature colonies can have 500,000 workers and these mature colonies will construct several large nests scattered amongst all the nearby trees.

 Their favorite food seems to be sweet secretions from insects living on the trees, but they also vigorously hunt insects and larger colonies will forage across the ground near the base of the trees.